alpha1256/Stock-Tweets-Analysis/README.md

 # Stock-Tweets-Analysis
-This project allows user to analysis to do basic sentiment analysis of tweets of different ticker symbols
+This project allows user to do basic sentiment analysis of tweets of different ticker symbols

 ## How To
 <ol>